Šiauliai: World War I and independent Lithuania

 During World War I, about 85% of the buildings were burned down and the city centre was destroyed.
 After the war and re-establishment of Lithuania, the importance of Šiauliai grew.
 Before Klaipėda was attached to Lithuania, the city was second after Kaunas by population size.
-By 1929 the city centre was rebuilt.
-Modern utilities were also included: streets were lighted, they had public transportation, telephone and telegraph lines, water supply network and sewer.
+By 1929, the city centre was rebuilt.
+Modern utilities were also included; streets were lit and there was public transportation, telephone and telegraph lines, a water supply network and a sewer.

 The first years of independence were difficult because the industrial city lost its markets in Russia.
 It needed to find new clients in Western Europe.
-In 1932 a railroad to Klaipėda was built and it connected the city to the Western markets.
-In 1938, the city produced about 85% of Lithuania's leather, 60% of footwear, 75% of flax fibre, 35% of candies.
-Culture also flourished as many new periodicals were printed, new schools and universities opened, a library, theatre, museum, and normal school were opened.
+In 1932, a railroad to Klaipėda was built and it connected the city to the Western markets.
+In 1938, the city produced about 85% of Lithuania's leather, 60% of footwear, 75% of flax fibre, and 35% of candies.
+Culture also flourished as many new periodicals were printed, new schools and universities opened, a library, theatre, museum, and conventional school opened.